 While working with Microsoft Excel, we may use the same data with different information.
 Grouping data enables users to combine any number of rows or columns.
 So that we may conceal, or more correctly, subset, the data underneath the chosen columns and rows.
 And, a chart is often a graphical representation of data.
 Users can better grasp data results by looking at charts.
 In this article, we will demonstrate two suitable methods to group data in an Excel chart.

-2 Suitable Methods to Group Data in Excel Chart
+How to Group Data in Excel Chart: 2 Suitable Methods